Cookizz/Android-BadgeLayout/README.md

 ## Design your badge

-  1. create a subclass of `FigureStyleTemplate` or `DotStyleTemplate` and put your design into it.
+  1. Create a subclass of `FigureStyleTemplate` or `DotStyleTemplate` and put your design into it.

         public class MyFigureStyle extends FigureStyleTemplate {